Test Studio

 - RUNNING: Files being copied and processed

-- COMPLETED: Test finished successfully
+- COMPLETED: Test finished successfully with all documents evaluated

 - FAILED: Errors during processing